-- to bring and sustain confidence in clearing and settlement of securities - to promote and maintain, short and consistent settlement cycles - to provide counter-party risk guarantee - to operate a tight risk containment system
+- to bring and sustain confidence in clearing and settlement of securities. - to promote and maintain, short and consistent settlement cycles. - to provide counter-party risk guarantee. - to operate a tight risk containment system.

-Apart from this, internally NSE Clearing has defined Service Level Agreements for most of its processes and deliverable for external customers and internal customers.
-Thus, safety and efficiency are not only christened in its objectives, they are part of the business process too.
+Apart from this, internally NSE Clearing has defined Service Level Agreements for most of its processes and deliverable for external and internal customers.
+Thus, safety and efficiency are not only christened in our objectives, but they are also part of the business process too.